WP Security Audit Log

 All WP Activity Log editions include activity tracking for third-party plugins, including:

-- WooCommerce: Keep a log of changes to the WooCommerce store settings, orders, products, coupons, and much more
+- WooCommerce β Keep a log of changes to store settings, orders, products, coupons, and more

-Both free and premium editions of WP Activity Log include a number of non-logging specific features that make the plugin a complete WordPress logging solution.
+Both free and premium editions of WP Activity Log include a number of non-logging specific features that make the plugin a complete WordPress monitoring solution.
 Here is what is included:

 Free